labex-labs/open-source-labs/python/python-mastery/lab-ex3-2-attribute-access/en/step3.md

        100        IBM
 ```

-The power of this approach is that we can use the same function to print tables for any type of object, as long as we know the attribute names.
+The power of this approach lies in its generality.
+We can use the same `print_table()` function to print tables for any type of object, as long as we know the names of the attributes we want to display.
+This makes our table formatter a very useful tool in our programming toolkit.